Non-Monetary Mechanism Design without Priors: Achieving Efficiency via Adaptive Costly Audits: Lower Bounds on Regret and Number of Audits ( )

-To bound the second term, note that in a round $t\in[T]$ in which the central planner allocated the resource to $i_t=i$, when the central planner makes the decision to audit agent $i$ or not, they only have access to the past history and the reports at round $t$, and $i_t$.
+To bound the second term in the RHS of \Cref{eq:bound_V_i_deviation_1}, note that in a round $t\in[T]$ in which the central planner allocated the resource to $i_t=i$, when the central planner makes the decision to audit agent $i$ or not, they only have access to the past history $\mH_t$, the current-round reports $\bm v_t$, and the winner $i_t$.
 Conditioning on these, the value of $u_{t,i}$ is in fact only dependent on the report $v_{t,i}$ as

 In the last inequality, we used the construction of the variable $v_{t,i}$.
 As a result,